 Alkalinity: 2 – 4 °dH

-How to measure these values at home, what they mean, and how to change them is also explained in the linked article.
+How you can measure these values at home, what they mean, and how to change them is also explained in the linked article.

-We were often asked whether this water quality can also be achieved with water filter pads or water filter cushions.
+We are often asked if this water can also be achieved using water filter pads or water filter pillows.

 The use of water filter pads

-Water filter pads are rinsed according to manufacturer instructions and then placed in the water tank of the espresso machine or automatic coffee maker.
+Water filter pads are rinsed according to manufacturer instructions and then placed into the water tank of the espresso machine or fully automatic coffee machine.
 There, the water filter pads gradually soften or decarbonize the water.

-For example, ECM recommends a soaking time of 15 hours for a water hardness of 15.
-BWT recommends using it overnight (8-10 hours according to the application brochure).
-The initial water hardness is not considered by any of the four manufacturers.
-It is only mentioned for the pad's durability (maximum liters that can be filtered over time).
+ECM, for example, recommends a soaking time of 15 hours for a water hardness of 15.
+BWT recommends using it overnight (8 – 10 hours according to the application brochure).
+The initial hardness of the water is not taken into account by any of the four manufacturers.
+It is only mentioned regarding the shelf life of the pad (the maximum number of liters that can be filtered over time).

 In any case, the pads need time to develop their filtering effect.
 This is where we stumble for the first time.
 Because when do we usually refill water?
-When the espresso machine signals a low water level or the automatic coffee maker beeps annoyingly.
+When the espresso machine flags a low water level or the fully automatic coffee machine starts beeping annoyingly.

-So, we add water and then brew coffee.
-Nobody waits a night until the next brewing or even 3-4 days, which our measurements suggest.
+So we top up the water and then brew our coffee immediately.
+No one waits overnight until the next cup, let alone 3–4 days, which our measurements suggest.

 How effective are water filter pads?

-We placed one filter pad from each manufacturer into a water tank, which we filled with 2 liters of water.
-After 3 hours, 5 hours, 20 hours, and 100 hours, we measured total hardness, alkalinity, and conductivity.
+We placed one filter pad from each manufacturer into a water tank filled with 2 liters of water.
+After 3 hours, 5 hours, 20 hours, and 100 hours, we measured the total hardness, alkalinity, and conductivity.

 The total hardness developed as follows.

-For all four pads, even after 20 hours, we are not yet in the desired target range for espresso, or still far from it with an initial hardness of 16 GH °dH.
-After 100 hours, all water filter pads had sufficiently reduced the total hardness, but not the alkalinity.
+For all four pads, we were still not in the target range desirable for espresso after 20 hours, or, given an initial hardness of 16 GH °dH, we were still far from it.
+After 100 hours, all water filter pads had reduced the total hardness sufficiently, but not the alkalinity.

-While the water filter pads from BWT and BRITA sufficiently reduced alkalinity after 100 hours, this value remained consistently too high for the water filter pad from ECM and Rocket.
-These two pads do soften the water, but they do not replace hydrogen carbonate to the same extent.
+While the water filter pads from BWT and BRITA also sufficiently reduced the alkalinity after 100 hours, this value remained consistently too high with the water filter pad from ECM and Rocket.
+While both of these pillows soften the water, they do not replace the hydrogen carbonate to the same extent.

-Thus, the water is protected against limescale formation, but remains sensorially problematic.
-High alkalinity leads sensorially to a strong weakening of any acidity in the coffee.
-However, acidity is necessary for a coffee to be balanced and not taste bland.
+While the water is thus protected against limescale build-up, it remains sensorially problematic.
+High alkalinity leads to a strong attenuation of any acidity in the coffee.
+However, this is necessary for a coffee to be balanced and not taste bland.

 Neither manufacturer communicates this on their packaging.

-NOTE: As long as the water filter pad is in contact with the water, the water is in the process and will continue to be decarbonized or softened.
-An accurate determination of water hardness is only possible if you leave fresh water in contact with the pad for a specific period.
-As soon as you add more water, as typically happens in the water tank, the values become inaccurate again.
+NOTE: As long as the water filter pad is in contact with the water, the water is in process and continues to be decarbonized or softened.
+An accurate determination of water hardness is only possible if you leave fresh water in contact with the pad for a specific amount of time.
+As soon as you add water, as usually happens in the water tank, the values become inaccurate again.

 Michel Aeschbacher

-The slow filtering effect of the pads requires targeted use to make any sense at all.
-As described by the manufacturers in the instructions, they are not effective and endanger your espresso machine, and also ensure that the coffee does not taste good.
+The slow filtering effect of the pads requires targeted use if they are to make any sense at all.
+As described by the manufacturers in their instructions, they are not effective, put your espresso machine at risk, and also ensure that the coffee does not taste good.

-In our opinion, the water filters from Rocket and ECM are not sensorially suitable for brewing good coffee.
-While they protect your machine if they remain in the water for a long time, they do not reduce alkalinity.
+In our view, the water filters from Rocket and ECM are not sensorially suitable for brewing good coffee.
+While they do protect your machine if they lie in the water for a long time, they do not reduce alkalinity.

 The water filter pads from BRITA and BWT are theoretically usable, but must be used differently than described by the manufacturers.
-The best way is to use a separate water jug that you place in the refrigerator with a water filter pad, and leave it in contact for an appropriate amount of time depending on the initial hardness.
-We have described how you can determine your initial hardness here.
+A separate water pitcher works best; place it in the refrigerator with a water filter pad and leave it in contact for the appropriate amount of time, depending on the initial hardness.
+We have described here how you can determine your initial hardness.

-Better results are achieved with plug-in filters and water filter cartridges that are inserted directly into the water canister.
-Due to the flow suction, the filtering performance is significantly better.
-We have written a test article about this.
+Plug-in filters and water filter cartridges that are inserted directly into the water container perform better.
+The flow suction makes the filtering performance significantly better.
+We have written a test article on this.

 ---

-Alkalinity and total hardness were measured using BWT titration drop tests.
-2 liters of water were used in each case and kept at room temperature in the water tank with a water filter pad.
+Alkalinity and total hardness were measured using titration drop tests from BWT.
+2 liters of water were used in each case, kept at room temperature in the water tank with a water filter pad.
 Conductivity was also measured.
-The initial total hardness of our water is: 16 °dH total hardness, 13 °dH alkalinity, 520 conductivity
+The initial total hardness of our water is: 16 °dH total hardness, 13 °dH alkalinity, 520 conductivity.

 Development of total hardness, water sample taken from the bottom.